laninsky/comparing_monolithic_UCE_fastas/README.md

 ```

 ### Version history
+0.2: Version used in Baca et al. TBD: rewrote some of the code to make it signficantly faster, and to fix bugs in the creation of the output_matrix.txt file (bug caused a column of numbers to be the first column in the file given some input combos)
-0.1: Version used in Baca et al. TBD: made some modifications so that folders already existing in the directory were ignored, and to be more resistent to different naming schemes.
+0.1: made some modifications so that folders already existing in the directory were ignored, and to be more resistent to different naming schemes.
 0.0: Version used in Gustafson et al. (2019)